PLSQL-Champions-2024-25/WED_26687_MUKUNDENTE_Gloria_AssI/As1 README.md

 ### 3. TCL (Transaction Control Language):
-We used TCL commands to manage database transactions, ensuring data consistency:
+We used TCL (Transaction Control Language) commands to manage database transactions, ensuring data consistency:

 COMMIT: To save the changes made by the transactions.
 ROLLBACK: To undo uncommitted changes.